 When a printer noticed a sheet of stamps was badly printed, he/she could cross-reference the plate number on the stamp sheet with the corresponding engraved plate.
 The printer could then check to see if the plate had been damaged in some way and needed to be replaced.

-LITHOGRAPHY INTRODUCES, “INSCRIPTION BLOCKS”
+LITHOGRAPHY INTRODUCES “INSCRIPTION BLOCKS”

 In the late 1960s, printing by lithography was taking over.
 This method no longer used engraved plates.
 There was no longer any need to print plate numbers on the selvage.
 Instead, the printer inscribed the printer’s name and the designer’s name on the selvage.
 Technically, we call these “inscription blocks”.
 However, most collectors still use the term plate block.
-The Unitrade catalogue lists both kinds of blocks under their individual stamp descriptions or under their own column under “PB”.
+The Unitrade catalogue lists both kinds of blocks under their individual stamp descriptions or under their own column heading which reads “PB”.

 Collectors often like to collect all four corners of a stamp sheet in PB form.
 Philatelists use UR (upper right) LR (lower right) UL (upper left), and LL (lower left) to identify each plate block’s original position.
 That way, collectors know which corner of the stamp sheet a particular PB came from.